surya14b/healthpay-medical-processor/README.md

 | LangChain       | Agent orchestration pipeline                 |
 | PyMuPDF/OCR     | Text extraction from PDFs                    |

-AI is used in:
+AI is used for:

-- Named Entity Recognition (NER) for structured data extraction
+- Named Entity Recognition (NER) for structured field extraction
-- Semantic validation across documents
+- Semantic consistency validation across documents
-- Intelligent summarization of processed output
+- Summarization of the final output

 ---